Stefania Yakovleva’s Silver Start

 Your email address will not be published.
 Required fields are marked *

-We caught up with the duo just after Nationals to talk about their junior career and life away from the ice.
+We caught up with them just after Nationals, to talk about their setbacks this season, and some highlights from their career so far!

 Read More »